HomeBlogFuture of gas boilers

 Headlines about a "gas boiler ban" cause a lot of worry.
 Here is the calm, accurate picture for 2026: what is really being phased out, what is not, and what it means for your home now.

-Every winter, a fresh round of "the gas boiler ban is coming" stories sends homeowners into a panic.
-The reality is far less dramatic.
-There is no ban on repairing or replacing your existing gas boiler today.
 If your combi packs up next week, you are perfectly free to have a Gas Safe registered engineer fit another gas boiler.
 This article sets out where the policy actually stands, what is genuinely changing, and how to think about it without being rushed into anything.

 The one-line summary: you can still buy, fit and repair gas boilers.
 The phase-out targets new-build homes first and nudges the country towards low-carbon heating such as heat pumps over many years — it does not switch your boiler off.